Wesoamo500/alx-software_engineering-devops/0x01-shell_permissions/README.md

 0-iam_betty: switch user to betty
 1-who_am_i: print the effective username for current user
 2-groups: print groups user is part of
+3-new_owner: changes file hello owner to betty